chef-boneyard/chef-dk/lib/chef-dk/skeletons/code_generator/files/default/cookbook_readmes/README.md

 cookbook_path ["#{current_dir}/../cookbooks"]
 ```

-Which will set `current_dir` to the location of the knife.rb file itself (e.g. `~/chef-repo/.chef/knife.rb`).
+Which will set `current_dir` to the location of the config.rb (previously knife.rb) file itself (e.g. `~/chef-repo/.chef/config.rb`).

 Configure knife to use your preferred copyright holder, email contact and license.
-Add the following lines to `.chef/knife.rb`.
+Add the following lines to `.chef/config.rb`.

 ```
 cookbook_copyright "Example, Com."